Surveying the damage after the Angus Tornado

 Wind tunnel model of a house with a solar array on the roof

 Much of this research has been conducted in collaboration with commercial rack-mounting manufacturers.
 Current research is focussed on residential, roof-mounted arrays.

 Wind Loads on Multi-layer Roof and Wall Systems

 This is fundamental research on the nature of wind loads on multi-layer roof and wall cladding systems.
 This work has informed applied research on vinyl siding, solar arrays, and commercial (high-rise) cladding systems.
 A recent publication can be found in Oh and Kopp (2014, Modelling of spatially and temporally-varying cavity pressures in air permeable, double-layer roof systems, Building and Environment, vol. 82, pp. 135-150, doi: 10.1016/j.buildenv.2014.08.008).
-This work is funded through Dr. Kopp’s NSERC Discovery Grant.
+This work has been funded through Dr. Kopp’s NSERC Discovery Grant.

 My Research Group